Awesome-Creators/vueposu/README.md

 ## Thanks

-In no particular order, Vueposu is inspired by these great awesome works:
+In no particular order, vueposu is inspired by these great awesome works:

 - [react-use](https://github.com/streamich/react-use)
 - [vueuse](https://github.com/antfu/vueuse)